KTRK / NTRK

 That gives you one place to check late updates and program changes.

-That matters because the reviewed material confirms the rights route more clearly than the final match grid.
+That matters because the rights headline is clearer than the final per-channel grid.

 KTRK should be treated as a free-to-air public-broadcast route unless the broadcaster announces otherwise.
 No World Cup-specific pay package has been confirmed in the reviewed material.